 PET imaging can provide information about the biochemical function of the brain.
 For example, epilepsy that can’t be treated with medications is sometimes treated by surgical removal of the part of the brain that causes the seizures.
 PET scans can assist this surgery because it can show the exact part of the brain responsible for the person’s epilepsy.

-PET imaging has also been used to assess patients with other neurological diseases, including Alzheimer’s and Parkinson’s diseases, because the images can show areas of the brain that are functioning differently to normal.
+PET imaging has also been used to assess people with other neurological diseases, including Alzheimer’s and Parkinson’s diseases, because the images can show areas of the brain that are functioning differently to normal.

 Assessment of cardiovascular (heart-related) disease